fbpixel ...

 Table of Contents

-According to Ayurveda, during the menstrual period, there is a downward flow of prana (life force).
+According to Ayurveda, a downward prana (life force) flow occurs during the menstrual period.
 The menses stage is considered an introspective time for women, where they recharge the body once a month and re-establish a connection to their silent, intuitive, and spiritual center.
 From this profound awareness and insight, they could better lead, govern, and love from a source of peace, wisdom, and calm.

 Engaging in excessive activity in the menstrual cycle directs the prana upward instead of downward to fuel the activity rather than the menses and introspection.
 With excessive action, stress-fighting cortisol is released from the adrenals.
 This is at a time when the natural forces are encouraging an inward action.
 This kind of adrenal stress during the menstrual cycle may undermine the efficiency of the menses, resulting in more frequent PMS symptoms and difficulty during menopause.